Innovate & Cultivate Fund

 Cultivate grants (£2,000-£19,000)

-Cultivate grant applications are to be submitted by applicants using the online form accessed on this webpage (see left hand column).
+Cultivate grant applications are submitted by applicants using the online form accessed on this webpage (see left hand column).
 Applications will be considered by a Panel whose recommendations will go to an elected member committee for consideration.

 Innovate grants (£19,001 to £50,000)